AyanMK/ddos_detection/README.md

 # Setting up “Rsyslog” in SIEM server
+Rsyslog is needed to capture those log inside the server.
 By default ubuntu OS/ubuntu server have already “rsyslog”
 1. To check that, type
 ```bash